 Skip Ahead to...

 The Device Dashboard shows the full list of devices which have accessed your account.
-There are two pages: one for personal devices (like smartphones and laptops) and another for storage devices (like Desktop App and Turbo).
+There are two pages: one for personal devices (like smartphones and laptops) and another for storage devices (like Storage Sync and Turbo).
 You can switch between these pages using the tabs at the top right of the screen.

 While the Device Dashboard is available to all accounts, the other features are included as part of our Advanced Security package.
 If you think your business might benefit from these features, please contact us.

 For Personal Devices, you will see the username with whom the device is associated, what client the device is running (Mobile, Desktop App, WebEdit...), the last time the device accessed your account, and more.
 You can search for a specific user's devices or App, and sort by Username, Platform, Device name, or Last access/sync by clicking the appropriate column.

 The Storage Devices tab shows any storage device instances that are connected to your account.
 The details captured include the device's name, IP address, the Egnyte application (Storage Sync, Turbo, or Cloud Migration Manager), the last time the status was updated and more.
 Just like with the Personal Devices tab, you can filter your results by clicking the appropriate column.